 or civilization inevitably suggests a common origin, a kind of primordial

-That said, let's return to the verses of the
+That said, let us return to the verses of the

 Emerald Tablet.